c3lang/c3c/README.md

 1. Make sure you have a C compiler that handles C11 and a C++ compiler, such as GCC or Clang.
 Git also needs to be installed.
 2. Install CMake: `sudo apt install cmake`
-3. Install LLVM 11: `sudo apt-get install clang-11 zlib1g zlib1g-dev libllvm11 llvm-11 llvm-11-dev llvm-11-runtime liblld-11-dev liblld-11`
+3. Install LLVM 12 (or greater: C3C supports LLVM 12-15): `sudo apt-get install clang-12 zlib1g zlib1g-dev libllvm12 llvm-12 llvm-12-dev llvm-12-runtime liblld-12-dev liblld-12`
 4. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
 5. Enter the C3C directory `cd c3c`.
 6. Create a build directory `mkdir build`
 7. Change directory to the build directory `cd build`
-8. Set up CMake build for debug: `cmake -DLLVM_DIR=/usr/lib/llvm-11/cmake -DCMAKE_BUILD_TYPE=Debug ..`
-9. Build: `cmake --build .`
+8. Build: `cmake --build .`

 You should now have a `c3c` executable.